kausiksivakumar/Instance-segmentation-with-Mask-RCNN/README.md

 # Instance-segmentation-with-Mask-RCNN

-This is the unofficial implementation of the paper [Mask-RCNN](https://arxiv.org/abs/1703.06870).
+This is the unofficial implementation of the paper [Mask-RCNN](https://arxiv.org/abs/1703.06870) using [pytorch-lightning](https://www.pytorchlightning.ai/).
 We demonstrate Mask RCNN for a subset of COCO dataset - which segments three categories namely people, animals and vehicles.

 ## Downoad dataset and required modules by running
 ```